 You are taking control of your experience and drawing the boundaries for what you are and are not willing to tolerate.

 Of course, you may not want to lay it on this thick with your 85-year-old dad in a wheelchair – but it sounds like fun, right?

-Or, if you are feeling really snarky, you can just wait a beat, smile slyly and say, “Wouldn’t you like to know?”, wink.
+Or, if you are feeling really snarky, you can just wait for a beat, smile slyly, and say, “Wouldn’t you like to know?”, wink.

 Exit stage left.

-This holiday take charge of those Nosey Nellies, and come up with a few “non-answers” that will preserve your dignity, happiness and privacy.
+This holiday, you can take charge of those Nosey Nellies, and come up with a few “non-answers” that will preserve your dignity, happiness, and privacy.
 And give you a good giggle when you think about it later.

 From the first cup of cocoa to the last bottle — I mean glass — of champagne I want you to enjoy every second.
 We’re not going to survive the holidays, we’re going to live them up.
 It is no longer our job to make other people feel better about our single status at this time of year.
 It is our job instead to change the way single women are discussed, and to enjoy this time of year as much as anybody else.

 Here’s to next year when your relatives meet Your One and do what mine did when they first met Larry: they asked me why I was so lucky to meet such a great guy.
 (Really, that happened.)